Brycekratzer/Economic-Web-DashBoard/README.md

 ## Updates

+### April 2025

+Implemented a working predicitive pipieline using a pretrained PatchTST model.
+All pretraining was done locally using a derived historical csv file from 1994-2025.

+#### TODO

+- make the graph on front end able to see points when you hover over the line on graph.

+- fix weird centering bug for metric containers on front end

+- display date for when model and data was last updated

 ### March 30th 2025

 Added Montary Policy Data, and moved the `updated_data.py` script to run only every Saturday as a good amount of economic indictors don't have readily available data updated daily.